cmu-sei/juneberry/docs/tutorial.md

 The next step is to evaluate a test set against the trained model and see how well the model performs.
 Evaluation require a trained model, like the one from step 3, and a dataset config describing the evaluation dataset.
-As with the other commands, the evaluation script requires workspace and data roots to be set either via `juneberry.ini` or the `-w`/`-d` switches.
+As with the other commands, the evaluation script requires workspace and data roots to be set either `-w`/`-d` switches or via environment variables.

 This example command demonstrates how to test the model trained in the previous step on a new dataset it has not seen before.
-The workspace root and data root were defined in a `juneberry.ini`, so they will not be shown in this command:
+The workspace root and data root are not shown in this command:

 ```jb_evaluate imagenette_160x160_rgb_unit_test_pyt_resnet18 data_sets/imagenette_unit_test.json```